Studio artist at the Northern Clay Center in Minneapolis, MN.

 Umami is an over-all harmonious state of perfection.
 It is where ingredients come together forming a pleasingly consistent whole.
 It is not just a taste, it is a state of mind.
 Deliciousness.
 I long to have a sense of umami in my work of pottery.
 Each piece is unique, complex, satisfying and a pleasure to use.

-I strongly believe in hand sculpting each piece to fully reflect the realistic, beautiful imperfections that my main subjects are based upon.
-The placement of a sculpture on its corresponding vessel is also a well-thought-out task.
+I strongly believe in hand sculpting each piece to fully reflect the realistic and beautiful imperfections that my main subjects are based upon.
 With great effort and proficiency, my goal is to create innately organic impressions and intuitive pieces that portray balance and harmony.